 HUAWEI CLOUD is one of world's first Kubernetes Certified Service Providers (KCSPs) and China's first participant in the Kubernetes community.
 It has long been contributing to open-source container communities and taking lead in the container ecosystem.
 HUAWEI CLOUD is also a founder and platinum member of Cloud Native Computing Foundation (CNCF).
 CCE is the world's first container service that is certified Kubernetes conformant.

-CCE is an one-stop container platform that provides full-stack container services from Kubernetes cluster management, lifecycle management of containerized applications, Istio service mesh, and Helm charts to add-on management, application scheduling, and monitoring and O&M.
+CCE is a one-stop container platform that provides full-stack container services from Kubernetes cluster management, lifecycle management of containerized applications, application service mesh, and Helm charts to add-on management, application scheduling, and monitoring and O&M.

 One-Stop Deployment and O&M